sepidordina19/object-detection/README.md

 # object-detection
 detecting cars and people
 This is Sepid.
-I am a algorithm developer.
+I am an algorithm developer.